fnalways/terminus-docs/docs/how-to/terminus/setup/install/raspberry.md

    curl -fsSL https://terminus.sh |  bash -
    ```

+   Depending on your network, the installation may take 60-90 minutes.

    :::info
    If an error occurs during installation, use the following command to uninstall first:
       ```bash